Childcare Volunteer Program in Cambodia - Phnom Penh

 - Affordable fees from £347 for 2 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Help give young children a good start in life and education

 See Cambodia’s amazing temples and pagodas

-Stay with other volunteers in the popular cities of Phnom Penh and Siem Reap
+Stay with other volunteers in the popular city of Phnom Penh

 What to expect and how you'll make an impact